Tanganyika Territory: History

-British rule did have positives for the Asian community living in Tanganyika, as they were protected by the Britain as they were no longer attacked as they were during the war.
+British rule did have positives for the Asian community living in Tanganyika.
+Under Britain's protection, they were no longer attacked as they were during the war.
 Many of them were employed from the Indian administration to work for the Tanganyikan administration.
 This led to the Asian population in Tanganyika increasing from 8,698 in 1912 to 25,144 in 1931.

 One of the major drivers for decolonisation in Tanganyika was TANU which was founded in 1954, led by Julius Nyerere.
 In 1963, TANU opened its doors to all members of society within Tanganyika, whereas it had previously only been open to Africans.

 The success of TANU can be seen in the 1958 election under colonial rule where TANU candidates or TANU-supported candidates won every seat.
 The majority of the voters in Tanganyika were African, approximately two-thirds of the 28,500 registered voters, with them coming from across the country.

 There was some resistance, though, from the British settlers who established the United Tanganyikan Party (UTP) by Brian Willis in 1956.
 However, the party became redundant as it was clear that Nyerere and TANU were going to win the battle over Tanganyikan independence.
-UTP was less effective due to the £4,000 annual salary for Willis which limited the party’s effectiveness, as they lacked funds to campaign effectively.
+UTP was less effective due to the £4,000 annual salary for Willis which limited the party's effectiveness, as they lacked funds to campaign effectively.

 Tanganyika eventually gained its independence on 9 December 1961, after Nyerere had met a British government representative to arrange the steps to be taken on the road to independence.